iZyns/LAHacks2023/README.md

 ## How we built it

-We built this using MongoDB, ExpressJS, ReactJS, NodeJS.
+We built this using MongoDB, ExpressJS, ReactJS, and NodeJS.

 ## Challenges we ran into